 8:00 pm -10:30 pm, last call at 10:15 pm.

 In the Red Door Café, students may purchase a variety of fresh baked pastries and muffins, fruit cups, parfaits, and specials in the morning and limited chef specials in the evenings.

-Food and beverages in The Red Door Café are not free to students or employees, and must be paid for with cash, a visa/debit card, Apple Pay, or Google Pay.
+Food and beverages in The Red Door Café must be paid for with cash, a Visa/debit card, Apple Pay, or Google Pay.
 Venmo is not accepted.

-Some students enjoy cooking for themselves.
-In the day rooms of each Residence Hall students will find an oven, microwave, and refrigerator.
+Some students enjoy cooking.
+In the day rooms of each residence hall students will find an oven, microwave, and refrigerator.
 Creative cooks have whipped up elaborate gourmet meals with just these resources!
 Students are responsible for securing their own ingredients if they choose to cook in day rooms.